beacon-biosignals/SlackThreads.jl/README.md

 This *will* rethrow the exception, after logging it (and the stacktrace) to the Slack thread Any errors encountered while logging the message (e.g. due to network issues or authentication problems) will be caught and emitted as `@error` logs.

+## Similar packages

+[Slack.jl](https://github.com/JuliaLangSlack/Slack.jl) provides a partial wrapper of the Slack API.
+SlackThreads.jl instead focusses on providing an easy way to update a Slack thread and avoiding runtime errors.